jungmc2/JungChoi/README.md

 **University Characteristics**: The user will select a university and the app will create a view containing different attributes of that university and finally output the table.

 ## Design
-The application consists of 6 widgets that are organized vertically one on top of the other in order for the user to explore the widgets sequentially
+The application consists of 6 widgets that are organized vertically one on top of the other in order for the user to explore the widgets sequentially.

 ## Implementation
 The application was created using plotly.dash and all data manipulation was done using the Pandas library in Python.
+This application utilizes tables in the academicworld database from mysql, mongodb and neo4j.

 ## Database Techniques
 1. An index was created in the mongodb_utils.py file on the name column for the keywords table in order to speed up the query considering the keyword name is used as a filter